Film Connection apprentice Ron Reid learns the shared expression of filmmaking

 Perhaps even more poignant for Ron was seeing the finished product, the results of their efforts.
 “Just to see that entire piece come together when they had the release party and the actual viewing and showing of the video itself,” he says, “—You know, we’re out there 22 hours doing it, just on the grind, getting it done, and [to] see what it came into—It was almost like the power of human spirit, I guess.
 We’re not existing alone, we’re of one mind type of thing.”

 As Ron continues to work through his Film Connection apprenticeship, he continues to marvel at the experience he’s gained, and the power of collaboration on projects.
-“Over the past few months, I’ve been able to receive work on various commercial, music, and television productions,” says Ron.
+“Over the past few months, I’ve been able to receive work on various commercial, film, and television productions,” says Ron.
 “The best [thing] is the experience of working with highly dedicated professionals that have fun at what they do.
 I’ve also had the pleasure of assisting in a few independent projects…A few I’ve participated in, I’ve had a prominent role, and seen firsthand how passionate a collective group can work even when there seems to be no real compensation other than fulfilling the expectations to imprint oneself into a collective creative project.”

 As he finishes his apprenticeship, Ron plans to pursue a career as a director, and looks forward to taking many of the story ideas in his head and putting them on film.
 But he knows the real power behind telling those stories will be in the other people who take part in the process, which is one of the things he loves most about film.

 “You can share that imaginative process with others,” he says.
 “It’s not just your vision alone; it’s shared between all the persons involved, and the audience as well.”